xiaomeng-huang-study/Docu_Obsidian/Project Management/Note_M4.md

 - Capacity
 	- The maximum amount you can produce or accomplish within a regular working schedule, with a fixed amount of resources
+- Capacity planning
+	- The proper allocation of the own human resources
 - Troubleshooting, if the capacity is reached
 	- Delay WP within the float
 	- additional resources in project team